Nishikori fights back to reach Monte Carlo final

 Zverev turned 21 on Friday but Nishikori did not come bearing gifts, getting into his stride after being broken twice in the first set to move into his fourth Masters final.

-Third seed Zverev won the first break point of the match to lead 4-3, Nishikori having been 40-0 up, and he wrapped up the second set with another break when the world number 36 looped a forehand beyond the baseline.
+No.3 seed Zverev won the first break point of the match to lead 4-3, Nishikori having been 40-0 up, and he wrapped up the second set with another break when the world No.36 looped a forehand beyond the baseline.

 Nishikori, working his way back up the rankings after his comeback from wrist surgery, mixed his approach up impressively in the second set with drop shots and rasping groundstrokes.